Doncic debuts with 48 points, Slovenia wins Olympic opener

 Luis Scola scored 23 points for Argentina.
 Facando Campazzo of the Denver Nuggets added 21.

-The opening day of play in Group C started with Luka against Luis, the 22-year-old phenom against the 41-year-old veteran who was beginning his record-tying fifth Olympics in men’s basketball.
+The opening day of play in Group C started with Luka against Luis, the phenom against the 41-year-old veteran who was beginning his record-tying fifth Olympics in men’s basketball.

 But it was quickly clear Doncic would be the star of this show with 15 points before the game was five minutes old.